facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog external search brokercheck brokercheck Play Pause

 Bonds

-At the end of 2023, the 2-year was 4.23% (and 10-year 3.88% per above) keeping the yield curve inverted by 35 basis points (a basis point represents 1/100 of 1%).
-As a point of reference, the yield curve has basically been inverted since the third quarter of 2022, just after the Fed started raising rates in March of 2022 to fight inflation.
+At the end of 2024, the 2-year rate was 4.25% (and 10-year 4.58% per above) keeping the curve slightly positive, at 33 basis points (a basis point represents 1/100 of 1%).
+As a reference, the yield curve was inverted from the third quarter of 2022 to the third quarter of 2024.
+You may recall the Fed started raising rates in March 2022 to fight inflation and then began cutting rates in September 2024 with inflation reducing.

 Housing and Real Estate